RobertArtigas/Installers/README.md

 If you find errors, let me know, the software will get fixed, as the schedule and time allows.
 Most of the time, this is the production software that is used when I do changes for myself or my clients.
-If it is not being currently used, it will have changes for fixes made when there is a quiet moment to make the changes.
+If it is not being currently used, it will have changes or fixes made when there is a quiet moment to make the changes.

 ## Software Installers Available